About Alma Guillermoprieto

 A Dancing Childhood: Memory and the Dance

 Guillermoprieto was an alarmingly precocious eleven-year-old when she took her first class at Mexico’s foremost, or only, modern dance company, twelve when she joined the group, and sixteen when she left it in 1965, bound for New York and the Graham studio.
-Her project is a memoir of those years—of Art with a capital A, the glamour of 1960s bohemian Mexico, a painful adolescence, and the dance that pulled her forward, so often against her will.
+Her project was a memoir of those years—of Art with a capital A, the glamour of 1960s bohemian Mexico, a painful adolescence, and the dance that pulled her forward, so often against her will.